cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

 Notice the comma with nothing after it to indicate we want to drop the entire fourth row.

-using `na.omit` allows us to drop all rows with `NA` values:
+Using `na.omit` allows us to drop all rows with `NA` values:

 ~~~
 na.omit(cats)
 ~~~
 {: .r}

 Let's reassign the output to `cats`, so that our changes will be permanent:

 ~~~
 cats <- na.omit(cats)
 ~~~
 {: .r}

-remember that *columns are vectors or factors, and rows are lists.*
+Remember that *columns are vectors or factors, and rows are lists.*

 We can also glue two dataframes together with `rbind`:

 ~~~
 cats <- rbind(cats, cats)